 17.3.4.
 Quota trading 94 17.3.5.
-Quota prices 98 17.4 Economic responses 17.4.1.
+Quota prices 17.4 Economic responses 17.4.1.
 Monthly updating of boat numbers 17.4.2.
 Port growth 17.5.
 Scheduling of fishing effort and final effort allocation 17.5.1.
-Annual fishing plan , 17.5.2.
+Annual fishing plan 17.5.2.
 Monthly updates to the fishing plan 17.5.3.
 Final effort allocations 105 18.
 OTHER INDUSTRIES 109 18.1.
 Pollution 109 At present this is done via forcing.
-Details on how to do this is under forcing in Volume 1 of the manual 109 18.1.
-Other industries Code exists for other coastal industries and will be added to the publicly availa able Atlantis in future.
-Please contact the development group for more details REFERENCES REFERENCES 110 NOTE .
-The table numbering begins within 1 in each part of the manual, there is no con itinuity of numbering of figures and tables across the two documents even though the chapter nu • from one document to the other.
-This will be updated in future versions of the manual editors figure out how to drive Microsoft Word with more grace.
-Tables Table 1.
-General fisheries parameters 8 Table 2.
-Parameters required for imposed catch setup Table 3.
-Parameters required to setup a user defined fishing mortality rate Table 4.
-Hypothetical example of changes in spatial ideal effort distribution in five boxes when by the previous day's (or other "memory" period) CPUE.
-Each box's distance to a port (only assumed) is indicated Table 5.
+Details on how to do this is under forcing g in Volume 1 of the manual 109 18.1.
+Other industries 109 Code exists for other coastal industries and will be added to the publicly av future.
+Please contact the development group for more details 109 REFERENCES 110 NOTE The table numbering begins within 1 in each part of the manual there is no continuity of NOTE .
+The table numbering begins within 1 in each part of the manual, there is no • numbering of figures and tables across the two documents even though the chapte from one document to the other.
+This will be updated in future versions of the man iual when the editors figure out how to drive Microsoft Word with more grace.
+Tables 0 Table 1.
+General fisheries parameters Table 2.
+Parameters required for imposed catch setup Table 2.
+Parameters required to setup a user defined fishing mortality rate Table 3.
+Farameters required to setup a user defined fishing mortality rate by the previous day's (or other "memory" period) CPUE.
+Each box's distance to a port (only one port assumed) is indicated Table 5.
 Parameters used to setup different effort options Table 6.
-Parameters used to setup other fishery relevant different options 41 Table 7.
-Parameters used to setup habitat scalar options 44 Table 8.
+Parameters used to setup other fishery relevant different options Table 7.
+Parameters used to setup habitat scalar options Table 8.
 Parameters used to setup fishing gear selectivity and swept area Table 9.
-Parameters used to setup fisheries discarding Table 10.
-Parameters and description of main fisheries features that can change through time.
+Parameters used to setup fisheries discarding.
+Table 10.
+Parameters and description of main fisheries features that can change through the Table 11.
+Options for the YVV flagmanage parameter.
 Table 11.
 Options for the YYY_flagmanage parameter Table 12.
-An example of how shared TACs among three fisheries might affect catch and fishery columns show species for which TAC has been reached.
-The three fisheries target differen participate in a shared common pool TAC Table 13.
-Parameters used in stock adaptive and TAC based management Table 14.
-Options for the YYY_flagmpa parameter showing which of the five available MPA var included Table 15.
-General Economics and subfleet parameters Control Cont Table 16.
-Parameters relating to fish prices and fishing costs Table 17.
-Parameters relating to quota trading and quota prices Table 1/11 arameters relating to quota trading and quota prices ΩΩ Table 18.
-Parameters determining economic responses through gear switching and changes in
+An example of how shared TACs among three fisheries might affect catch and fisher. columns show species for which TAC has been reached.
+The three fisheries target diffe erent species but all participate in a shared common pool TAC.
+Table 13.
+Parameters used in stock adaptive and TAC based management.
+Table 14.
+Options for the YYY_flagmpa parameter showing which of the five available MPA included.
+Table 15.
+General Economics and subfleet parameters Table 15.
+General Economics and subfleet parameters Table 16.
+Parameters relating to fish prices and fishing costs Table 10.
+Farameters relating to fish prices and fishing costs Table 17.
+Parameters relating to quota trading and quota prices Table 17.
+Farameters determining economic responses through gear switching and change boats